cyberboy666/auth-rocketchat-from-discourse/README.md

 ## finally the application

-from here i more or less followed [this guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04)but left our nginx since we using traefik. and just pointed directly to the port rather than with the sock - i dont actually know the difference tbh, its just how i had it set up while testing.
+from here i more or less followed [this guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04) but left our nginx since we are using traefik already. i just pointed it directly to the port rather than with the sock - i dont actually know the difference here, i just left it how i had it set up while testing because it worked.

-cloned this repo into home/<user>/ `git clone https://github.com/langolierz/auth-rocketchat-from-discourse.git` and enter folder
+next step is to clone this repo into home/username/ `git clone https://github.com/langolierz/auth-rocketchat-from-discourse.git` and `cd auth-rocketchat-from-discourse`

  edit the _main.py_ file and add your _bridge_base_url_, _discourse_base_url_ and _sso_secret_ from discourse setup.